 By Sandra Weaver

 The serpent or snake is revered worldwide.
 It's shown over and over again as a potent deity.
-The snake is associated with both negative and positive, or duality, even in Christianity.
+The snake is associated with both the negative and positive duality, even in Christianity.
 This is shown in the Bible in the story of Adam and Eve.

 Another motif is rebirth or renewal.
 This creature has the ability to shed its old skin when it grows it.
 The casting off of this skin metaphorically, represents the release of old ways of thinking that don't work in our lives.
 The fresh new skin found underneath is rebirth and new beginnings...purification.

 To many cultures the power of the serpent is in its representation of vital energy.
-This energy remains coiled within at the base of our spine in the sacrum a triangular bone.
-There it sits dormant till it's ready to move.
+This energy remains coiled within at the base of our spine in the sacrum, a triangular bone.
+There it sits dormant until it's ready to move.
 The movement of the kundalini is the final joining of the masculine and the feminine through the heart.
-The heart represents balance, and cannot be bypassed or the kundalini energy will bring death instead of freedom.
+The heart represents balance and cannot be bypassed or the kundalini energy will bring death instead of freedom.

-What's happening out there, is what's happening within.
+What's happening out there is what's happening within.
 Movement or acceptance of these long suppressed emotions and inner knowing is being experienced by those getting in touch with their feminine.
-It isn't easy to feel these long held feelings at times but necessary.
+It isn't always easy to feel these long held feelings but it is necessary.
 Healthy movement in the kundalini and enlightenment will be the reflection.